makehumancommunity/makehuman-static-website/content/OldSite/_index.md

 ---
-title: "Quarantine"
+title: "Old site"
-date: 2017-10-17T15:26:15Z
 draft: false
 ---

-This is where pages which were not explicitly marked for export end up.
-Ideally this directory should be empty when the review is finished and the exportmap.json file has been properly updated.
+This is where all pages from the old site has ended up, before they have revised and move to their proper location.
+Ideally, this hierarchy should be be empty/removed once the site migration has finished.